Distribution of wealth: Wealth distribution pyramid in 2020

-In 2020, Credit Suisse created an updated wealth pyramid infographic.
-The infographic was constructed similarly to the pyramid in 2013, thus personal assets were calculated in net worth.
-In 2020, Credit Suisse estimated that approximately 2.88 billion people (55% of adult population) have wealth below US$10,000.
-Further, 1.7 billion individuals (38.2% of adult population) have wealth within the range of 10,000 – US$100,000.
-To continue, 583 million people have wealth within the range of 100,000 – US$1,000,000 and approximately 56 million people (1.1% of adult population) have wealth over US$1,000,000.
+In 2020, Credit Suisse created an updated version of its wealth pyramid infographic.
+The infographic was constructed similarly to the 2013 pyramid; thus, personal assets were included in net worth.
+In 2020, Credit Suisse estimated that approximately 2.88 billion people (55% of the adult population) had less than US$10,000 in wealth.
+Further, 1.7 billion individuals (38.2% of the adult population) have wealth in the range of US$ 10,000 –US$100,000.
+To continue, 583 million people have wealth within the range of 100,000 – US$1,000,000, and approximately 56 million people (1.1% of the adult population) have wealth over US$1,000,000.

 Comparison of 2013 and 2020 pyramids

-Vast differences between 2013 and 2020 infographic can be observed.
+Vast differences between the 2013 and 2020 infographics are evident.
 For the first time, more than 1% of all global adults have wealth over US$1,000,000.
-Credit Suisse explains in the ‘Global Wealth Report 2021’, that this increase reflects the economic disruption caused by the pandemic and disconnect between the improvement in the financial and real assets of households.
-However, the biggest difference can be seen in the 10,000 – US$100,000 segment.
-Since 2013, there had been an increase of almost 10% of total adult population.
+Credit Suisse explains in the 'Global Wealth Report 2021' that this increase reflects the economic disruption caused by the pandemic and the disconnect between improvements in households' financial and real assets.
+However, the biggest difference is in the US$10,000–US$100,000 segment.
+Since 2013, there has been an increase of almost 10% of total adult population.
 According to Credit Suisse, the number of adults in this segment tripled since 2000.
-Credit Suisse explains this fact by stating that this increase was a result of growing prosperity of emerging economies, especially China, and the expansion of the middle class in the developing world.
-The upper-middle segment, with wealth in a range of 100,000 – US$1,000,000 has increased by 3.4%.
-Credit Suisse in the report states that the middle class in developed countries typically belong to this group.
+Credit Suisse attributes this increase to the growing prosperity of emerging economies, especially China, and the expansion of the middle class in the developing world.
+The upper-middle segment, with wealth in the range of US$100,000–US$1,000,000, has increased by 3.4%.
+In the report, Credit Suisse states that the middle class in developed countries typically belongs to this group.